Dhebug/GameLauncher/README.md

 - 1.0.0.6
   - The emulator application now appears with "Encounter" as title and icon instead of the default "Oricutron 1.2" and default Oric icon
   - Changed the initialization of Steam so the error messages appear localized in English or French depending of the user settings
+- 1.0.0.7
+  - Updated the Oricutron version to the latest build
+  - Added a checkbox to enable or disable the status bar

 # Steam
 ## Updating the build in Steam